vorprogrammiert/vorprogrammiert/README.md

 ### My Philosophy & Tech Stack

 I prefere **Free and Open-Source Software (FOSS)** and strive to use them for almost everything.
 The one notable exception is [REAPER](https://www.reaper.fm/).
-As a Digital Audio Workstation, its incredible power, flexibility, and developer-friendly pricing have earned it a permanent place in my creative toolkit.
+As a Digital Audio Workstation, its flexibility, developer-friendly pricing, and scripting capabilities have earned it a permanent place in my creative toolkit.

 - **OS:** `Linux (Debian + KDE Plasma)`
 - **Core Interests:** `AI`, `Solo Game Development`, `Data Science`, `Multimedia Creation`